hallambaker/Mathematical-Mesh/Web/Guide/bookmark.md

 ~~~~
 <div="terminal">
 <cmd>Alice> bookmark delete BookmarkPath2
-<rsp>ERROR - The entry could not be found in the store.
+<rsp>ERROR - Object reference not set to an instance of an object.
 </div>
 ~~~~